Purification Before Fusion: Toward Mask-Free Speech Enhancement for Robust Audio-Visual Speech Recognition: Proposed Method

 \section{Proposed Method}

-Fig. \ref{fig:framework} illustrates the proposed noise-robust AVSR framework, which processes video and noisy audio inputs to achieve speech recognition without relying on explicit masks.
-The framework integrates a primary AVSR model with a dedicated speech enhancement (denoising) module that reconstructs cleaner audio representations.
-The enhancement module is placed after audio feature extraction and before cross-modal fusion, and it is jointly trained end-to-end with the AVSR model.
-The refined audio features are then passed through a cross-modal encoder and fused with the visual features, enabling deeper and more reliable speech understanding.
+Fig. \ref{fig:framework} illustrates the proposed noise-robust AVSR framework, which takes video and noisy audio as inputs to perform speech recognition without explicit mask generation.
+This framework integrates a primary AVSR model with a dedicated speech enhancement (denoising) module, which generates refined audio representations from noisy features.
+Positioned between audio feature extraction and cross-modal fusion, the enhancement module is jointly optimized with the AVSR model.
+These refined audio features are subsequently fed into a cross-modal encoder, where they are fused with visual features to facilitate deep and reliable speech understanding.